pagopa-archive/io-infrastructure-post-config/pagopa-proxy/README.md

 ### Hostnames and certificates

 Each pagopa-proxy instance connecting to PagoPA should listen for connections, and connect to PagoPA using a specific hostnames and specific certificates.
-At the same time, each PagoPA node type (test or prod) should be exposing speciic hostnames, and consequentially expose dedicated certificates.
+At the same time, each PagoPA node type (test or prod) should be exposing specific hostnames, and consequentially expose dedicated certificates.
 More examples are reported below.

 ### Helm-chart configuration extensions